Asian-Pacific American Heritage Month

 Texas A&M Black History Month Official Website: www.tamubhm.com

-Hispanic Heritage Month is the period to recognize the contributions of Hispanic Americans to the United States and to celebrate Hispanic heritage and culture.
+This month recognizes the contributions of Hispanic Americans to the United States and to celebrate Hispanic heritage and culture.
 The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period starting on September 15 and ending on October 15.
-It was enacted into law on August 17, 1988 on the approval of Public Law 100-402.
+It was enacted into law on August 17, 1988, on the approval of Public Law 100-402.

 Hispanic Heritage Month at Texas A&M University

-Click here for a list of HHM events: http://hpctamu.wixsite.com/hpctamu/hhm
+Click here for a list of HHM events.

 Come experience Hispanic culture!
 We will be examining many facets of Hispanic life through cultural displays and reenactments, dance performances, music, panel discussions, lectures and films, and more!
 This is an opportunity for all community members at Texas A&M and in Bryan/College Station to come together and celebrate the rich and varied customs that stem from this tradition and is organized by the Hispanic Presidents’ Council.